Get All Weeks Software Development Processes and Methodologies Quiz Answers

 Q5.
 Which of these is a user requirement?

 Q6.
-Which of the following is NOT an example of a non-functional requirement.
+Which of the following is NOT an example of a non-functional requirement?

-- The user shall be able to select the course number.
+The user shall be able to select the course number.

 Q7.
 What element(s) of the WRSPM model belong in the environment (including the overlap between environment and system)?

-- W
+W

-- R,S,P
+R,S,P

 Q9.
 Which of the following models is best suited for a system with significant shared data that needs to be shared across a variety of components or sub-systems, somewhat like global variables, but with better data integrity?

-- blackboard
+blackboard

 Q10.
 Which of the following models is best suited for a system that includes several subsets of functionality that are used in more than one area of the system?

-- layered
+layered

 Q11.
-Which of the following models is best suited for a system that benefits from the separation of complexity and processing between work which can be done locally and that which should be completed on a shared, remote service?
+Which of the following models is best suited for a system that benefits from the separation of complexity and processing between work that can be done locally and that which should be completed on a shared, remote service?

-- client-server
+client-server

 Q12.
 Which of the following would be considered a sub-system, rather than a module?

-- A set of classes which generates reports
+A set of classes that generates reports

 Quiz 1: Software Design: Introduction